Sibirotitan: Classification

 Several characters were noted among the remains, four of which allowed classification in the group Titanosauriformes.
 These include the fashion in which the tooth crowns align in the jaw, presacral bone texture, and both the elongation of and the concave nature of certain parts of the cervical centra.
 An additional character, relating to the size of the arch of the cervical vertebrae, was used to assign it more specifically as a member of Somphospondyli.
-Characters in its vertebrae and ribs were found shared with Epachtosaurus and Euhelopus.
+Characters in its vertebrae and ribs were found shared with Epachthosaurus and Euhelopus.

 A phylogenetic analysis was performed.
 It was noted that many differing and conflicting matrices exist for analyzing the systematics of Titanosauriformes, due to many taxa being poorly known.
 Because it is suited well for basal Titanosauriformes in particular, the matrix of Mannion et al. (2013) was chosen.
 In this analysis, it was found to be a relatively advanced non-titanosaurian somphosondyl.
 The following phylogenetic tree was produced: